 Indigenous applicants are admitted through a separate application pool and must meet all of the same requirements as regular applicants.
 Proof of Indigenous status must be provided as part of the application process.
 International students are also able to apply for the JD program at the University of Alberta, provided they meet the same requirements as regular applicants and have the necessary Canadian study visa.
 Transfer applicants, visiting applicants and part-time applicants will need to complete additional application requirements.
 More information is available on the University of Alberta law school website.

 The admission requirements for the Faculty of Law are quite straightforward and deceptively simple.
 However, the academic standards in particular are very high and the average competition is tough to beat.
-Many students seek out Canadian law school admissions help to coach them on preparing their applications and providing expert feedback.
+Many students seek out law school admissions consulting to coach them on preparing their applications and providing expert feedback.
 If you want to apply to the JD program at the University of Alberta, it’s best to focus on meeting the minimum requirements and putting together a whole and complete application.
 Applying early is also an advantage, as the application pool will only grow larger the closer to the final application deadline, lowering your chances of success.

 Next, we’ll look at some of the selection factors used to determine admission decisions at the U of A Faculty of Law and some tips for strengthening your application.